-The applicable criteria used for this engagement was designed for a specific purpose of providing reasonable assurance to members on the Performance Statement, as a result, the subject matter information may not be suitable for another purpose.
+The applicable criteria used for this engagement was designed for a specific purpose of providing a basis for preparing the Performance Statement, as a result, the Performance Statement may not be suitable for another purpose.

-We disclaim any assumption of responsibility for any reliance on this report to any person other than the Members or for any purpose other than that for which it was prepared.
+This report has been prepared for use by the Directors of Guide Dogs Victoria for the purpose of providing independent assurance on the Performance Statement to the members of Guide Dogs Victoria.
+We disclaim any assumption of responsibility for any reliance on this report to any person other than the Directors or for any purpose other than that for which it was prepared.

-Matters relating to electronic presentation of information
+Electronic presentation of information

 It is our understanding that Guide Dogs Victoria may publish a copy of the Performance Statement on their website.
 We do not accept responsibility for the electronic presentation of the Performance Statement on their website.
 The security and controls over information on the website is not evaluated or addressed by the independent assurance practitioner.
+The examination of the controls over the electronic presentation of the Performance Statement on the Performance Statement on the velocity and controls over information on the website is not evaluated or addressed by the independent assurance practitioner.
 The examination of the controls over the electronic presentation of the Performance Statement on any website is beyond the scope of this engagement.